CodeMaster7000/Multiplicative-Persistence-Calculator/README.md

-# Persistence Calculator
+# Multiplicative Persistence Calculator

 ## About

-A simple multiplicative persistence calculator coded in Python.
+A handy multiplicative persistence calculator coded in Python.

 ## What is multiplicative persistence?